Hi, I'm Helen. I am the owner and head groomer here at Gastall Dog Grooming - our family business.

 All my qualifications are current, up to date and displayed clearly in the grooming salon alongside my public liability insurance certificate.

-We're based here in the lovely village of Kegworth, centrally situated at the old post office on Church Gate.
-With easy parking close by, we are ideally placed on the cusp of the three counties of Derbyshire, Leicestershire and Nottinghamshire, with great transport links.
-We aim to grow the business, adhering to our core belief, supporting the local community and the surrounding area.
+We're based in the lovely villages Broughton Astley and Kegworth.
+Both centrally situated, with easy parking close by and ideally placed for our clients to enjoy other local amenities.
+We aim to grow our businesses, adhering to our core beliefs, while supporting the local communities and the surrounding areas.
 We like to give back too and as a supportive link in the dog rescue chain, we offer pro-bono services (emergency dog grooming) to the charity "FLOOF" For The Love Of Our Frenchies.
-A fabulous charity that works to rescue, rehabilitate, foster and rehome vulnerably and mistreated French Bull Dogs.
-We also support and promote the Yellow Ribbon scheme for dogs who need space from being approached for many reasons... illness, old age, sight impairment, nervousness etc. So if you see a dog at our salon wearing a yellow ribbon or out and about please don't approach without speaking with the owner/carer of that dog.
+A fabulous charity that works to rescue, rehabilitate, foster and re-home vulnerably and mistreated French Bull Dogs.
+Poppy-Mae Whiteley who's a well respected female boxer based at Motiv8 Boxing & Martial Arts in Ashby-De-La-Zouch is also sponsored by us, along with funding for independent film maker Ian Kramer.
+We also support and promote the Yellow Ribbon scheme for dogs who need space from being approached for many reasons... illness, old age, sight impairment, nervousness, etc. So if you see a dog at our salon wearing a yellow ribbon or out and about please don't approach without speaking with the owner/carer of that dog.